GerAng1/the-dataspace-project-v6/docs/1_installation_and_first_run.md

 ## Node 16.20.2 & Yarn 1
 Arches recommends this version for best compatibility
 1. Install nvm (Node Version Manager)
 On https://www.nvm.sh we found the latest version 0.39.5.
-You can enert to confirm or modify with the latest version.
+You can enter to confirm or modify with the latest version.
    - `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash`
    - Confirm with:
      - `command -v nvm`
-       - If it doesn't work, close and reopen the terminal.
+       - If nothing appears, close and reopen the terminal.
    - `nvm install 16.20.2`
    - Confirm with:
    - `nvm -v`